gramaziokohler/compas_xr/docs/installation.rst

 ::
     python -m compas_rhino.install

-Compas XR Unity - Phone Based AR Application
+COMPAS XR Unity - Phone Based AR Application
 ============================================

 This chapter provides a step-by-step guide for installing compas_xr_unity on your device.
 The use and installation of